Overview of this guide:

 Recently website builders have been improving their SEO capabilities.
 Nowadays, it is possible to build a project with a website builder and rank well for a competitive keyword.
 For example, a couple of our projects are using Webnode and we’re happy with the results.

 But what about Wix?
 Well, we made it to the top of Google’s rankings for “HTML5 website builder” with this small page, although as we don’t update it anymore we’re at the bottom of page one (still a good result).
 Additionally, John Mueller (Google employee) stated that “Wix websites work fine in search“.
 For more details please refer to our Wix SEO guide.

 So, how easy or difficult is ranking for keywords going to be with a website builder?
 That depends on you.
 As we discussed in the first few paragraphs, SEO is a bit of a science and like most sciences, it requires time, knowledge and hard work.
 You’ll probably make some mistakes when choosing your first keywords, and how to target them, but as they say “practice makes perfect”.

 Not every website builder has the same capabilities.
-Squarespace (quite surprisingly) doesn’t let you freely edit title tags and meta-descriptions for blog pages and blog posts.
-Additionally, you can’t customize your image’s alt tags.
-Webnode doesn’t offer 301 redirects and some templates don’t have a SEO-friendly heading structure.
+Squarespace (quite surprisingly) doesn't let you freely edit title tags and meta-descriptions for product pages and blog posts.
+Additionally, you can’t customize your image's alt tags.
+Webnode doesn't offer 301 redirects and some templates don’t have a SEO-friendly heading structure.

 Weebly is better, but we’d like to see implemented a better system for heading structures (e.b.
 H1, H2, H3, etc).
 Finally, Jimdo and Wix are incredibly flexible and they come with all the features that you need to rank well in Google.